Learn how to identify hypothermia and assign the appropriate ICD-10-CM codes here.

 The ICD-10-CM codes that should be assigned are:

-- X31.xxxA Exposure to excessive cold of natural origin
+- X31.XXXA, Exposure to excessive natural cold, initial encounter

 Now let’s discuss how we came up with these codes.